sjbrown/misc_work/genesis/rules.md

 When a musician devotes their downtime to coming up with new song ideas and trying out new techniques in the practice room, they emerge ready to collaborate on writing new songs.

-At the beginning of the game, shuffle the Write and Riff deck, then place it face-down to the right of the Write and Riff sheet.
-Take four cards from the top of the deck and place them face-up in the $5, $15, $25, and $35 slots.

 When a player chooses Write and Riff for their downtime phase, they can take these actions as many times as they want: